parsasepehri/AP-Project1/README.md

 # AP-Project1

 ## Overview
-This project is a **Python-based command-line application** that simulates core functionalities of Instagram, enabling users to create accounts, interact with posts and stories, chat with others, and manage their profiles.
+This project is a **Python-based command-line application** that simulates core functionalities of Instagram, enabling users to create accounts, interact with posts and stories, chat with others and manage their profiles.

 ## Features
 - **User Authentication**: Signup, login and manage user sessions.